 Link Diagnosis (free) – 250

-Link Diagnosis is also a handy free backlink checker although it did deliver limited results.
+Link Diagnosis is also a handy free competitor backlink analysis tool although it did deliver limited results.

 On the upside though it uses the Open Site Explorer database and if you install the Firefox extension it is really handy!